chrisburnell/chrisburnell.com/src/posts/articles/2022-10-19-moving-targets.md

 }
 ```

-These terse, twelve lines mean that you won’t have to remember to check reduced motion preferences every time you make use of motion in your CSS.
+These terse, twelve lines mean that we won’t have to remember to check reduced motion preferences every time we make use of motion in our CSS.
 This ensures that, when the browser preference is to *reduce motion*:

 0. Backgrounds images are fixed in place and unable to move
 0. Scrolling happens instantly, rather than smoothly over a short period of time